tGautot/flutter-media-permission-handler/README.md

  `kTCCServiceMediaLibrary`
  `NSAppleMusicUsageDescription`

+ Note: if you want to save images to the photo app, you may also need to add the `NSPhotoLibraryAddUsageDescription` for the newer version of ios

  There was no changes made to the android part of the package

  Please check out the original package readme, you may find some intresting information or answers to potential questions.